Oklahoma City Thunder: Fanbase

 During the 2012 NBA Finals, sportswriter Bill Simmons published a piece on the team's fan base in his ESPN-sponsored Web outlet, Grantland.com, in which he noted the unusual enthusiasm of the city for its team:

 With the possible exception of Portland, no NBA team means more to its city.
 This goes beyond having the loudest fans.
 There's genuine devotion here.
 These people arrived a good 45 minutes early for last night's Game 1—and by "these people" I mean "everyone with a ticket"—then clapped their way through pregame warm-ups with such infectious enthusiasm that I remember saying to a friend, "No way these yahoos keep this up for three hours, they're going to burn out."
 Wrong.
 You know what burned out?
 My eardrums.
 My head is still ringing.

 Simmons speculated that the Oklahoma City bombing played a major part in the team's culture, noting that Thunder general manager Sam Presti has every new Thunder player visit the Oklahoma City National Memorial, and encourages players to look into the stands and consider that many of the team's fans were personally affected by the event.
 He also noted, however, that the fact that the Thunder is the only team from Oklahoma City (or indeed the state of Oklahoma) in one of the nation's four major leagues contributes mightily to the city's devotion.

 Thunder fans are also reportedly much more likely to attend major home games than most other NBA fanbases.
 According to a source in the ticket industry, only five percent of tickets to the 2012 NBA conference finals listed for sale on secondary market sites such as StubHub were for Thunder home games, and for every ticket listed for a Thunder home game in the 2012 NBA Finals, 10 tickets for Heat home games were listed.

 The team and its fanbase regularly use the slogan "Thunder Up!" which was prominently displayed on T-shirts during the 2012 playoffs.

 In the 2023–24 season, the Thunder ranked 23rd out of 30 teams in per-game attendance while filling under 96% of their arena on average.

 Personnel

-Retained draft rights

-The Thunder hold the draft rights to the following unsigned draft picks who have been playing outside the NBA.
-A drafted player, either an international draftee or a college draftee who is not signed by the team that drafted him, is allowed to sign with any non-NBA teams.
-In this case, the team retains the player's draft rights in the NBA until one year after the player's contract with the non-NBA team ends.
-This list includes draft rights that were acquired from trades with other teams.